filecoin-project/filecoin-docs/content/en/storage-provider/infrastructure/storage/index.md

 The _width of a volume_ is defined by how many spindles (SATA disks) there are in a RAID group.
 Typical configurations range between 10+2 and 13+2 disks in a group (in a VDEV in the case of ZFS).

 ## RAID implications

 Although RAIDZ2 provides high fault tolerance, configuring wide VDEVs also has an impact on performance and availablility.
 ZFS performs an automatic healing task called _scrubbing_ which performs a checksum validation over the data and recovers from data corruption.
 This task is I/O intensive and might get in the way of other tasks that should get priority, like _storage proving_ of sealed sectors.

 Another implication of large RAID sets that gets aggravated with very large capacity per disk is the time it takes to _resilver_.
 Resilvering (or rebuilding) is the I/O intensive process that takes place when a disk in a RAID group is replaced (typically after a disk failed).
 If you choose to configure very wide VDEVs while using very large spindles (20TB+) you might experience very long resilver times which again get in the way of high priority tasks like storage proving.

 It is possible though to configure wider VDEVs (RAID groups) for the unsealed sectors.
-Physically separating sealed and unsealed copies has other advantages, which are explained under [Custom Storage Layout](https://lotus.filecoin.io/storage-providers/operate/custom-storage-layout/).
+Physically separating sealed and unsealed copies has other advantages, which are explained under the [Custom Storage Layout section](https://lotus.filecoin.io/storage-providers/operate/custom-storage-layout/).

 ## I/O Behavior
 Storage Providers keep copies of sealed sectors and unsealed sectors (for fast retrieval) on their storage systems.
 However the I/O behavior on sealed sectors is very different from the I/O behavior on unsealed sectors.